Mullets-Gavin/Loader/docs/index.md

 # Loader

 Loader is, at it's finest, a Roblox Luau library loader with some sweet built-in libraries.
 Loader aims to replace the require function within your game.
-By doing so, this allows you to lazy load modules, which means you can require modules by name like `require('Module')` & deep search your DataModel for that script.
+By doing so, this allows you to lazy load modules, which means you can require modules by name like `require("Module")` & deep search your DataModel for that script.

 ```lua
 local require = require(game:GetService("ReplicatedStorage"):WaitForChild("Loader"))